learn-co-curriculum/phase-1-getter-and-setter-methods/README.md

 Getter and setter methods are very useful for doing things behind-the-scenes in JavaScript.
-Using a setter, you can call a function each time the value of a pseudo-property is changed, making sure all data on an `class` instance is consistent.
-Using a getter, you can return a computed value as though it is a property!
+Using a setter, you can call a function each time the value of a pseudo-property is changed, making sure all data on a `class` instance is consistent.
+Using a getter, you can return a computed value as though it were a property!
 Just as you can set and retrieve basic information from properties, you can also perform a number of functions that will "automagically" spit out the output you want.